ingka-group/nutanix-exporter/README.md

   help: Power state of the VM.
 - name: vcpu_reservation_hz
   help: vCPU reservation in Hz.
+- name: stats_num_iops
+  help: Number of IOPS.
+(Example of a nested key where stats is the parent in the response)
 ```

 Default configuration files are provided for each APIv2 endpoint.
 These can be overwritten when running the exporter by mounting a new configuration file into the container as seen in the deployment section.